jjfiv/cs145-f2021/src/syllabus.md

 - Fill out a [Bias Incident Report](https://middlebury-advocate.symplicity.com/public_report/index.php/pid043605?) which goes to the Middlebury Community Bias Response Team

 You belong in this class and in the computer science department.
 Thank you for being here and for contributing to this course.

-### Discussions should be Respectful

-We will be using slack for the majority of course communication, as well as discussion of homework and reading questions.
-It is often difficult to convey tone -- especially with sarcasm or jokes -- in writing.
-We should all strive to be clear, welcoming, and respectful of others at all times.

-Everyone is coming to this course with different backgrounds, and there is definitely no such thing as a "silly" question.
-If you are sharing your knowledge with others, or seeking their knowledge you must do so respectfully.

 ### Pronouns and Identity